Kakamotobi/Learned/Computer Science/Compiler.md

 | The source code is translated to object code successfully if it is free of errors.                                                      | The interpreter moves on only after the error has been removed.                                                                          |

 ## Just-In-Time(JIT) Compiler
-- Unlike the compiler where the translation is done ahead of time (i.e. before the code is executed), the JIT Compiler translates during execution.
+- Unlike a static compiler where the translation is done ahead of time (i.e. before the code is executed), the JIT compiler translates during execution.
+  - cf. static compiler
+    - A static compiler cannot fully analyze and well optimize the code.
+    - A JIT compiler has more observed information to make better optimizations.
+- **A JIT compiler runs a program using an interpreter.
+While interpreting the program, the JIT compiler observes the executions and makes optimizations (compile an optimized version of something).**
+  - Optimization Examples
+    - Caching a frequently called function.
+    - A function takes some parameters that are always integers.
-- Source Code → Machine Code → Execute → Source Code
+  - Source Code → Machine Code → Execute → Possible Optimization → Source Code
+    - _i.e. dynamic analysis and converting source code into machine code at runtime._
+  - This means that JIT starts off slow but, hopefully, gets faster as optimizations take place.
 - Every browser, and runtime in general, implements its own version of a JIT compiler.
   - Chrome and Node.js uses V8.
   - Check [here](https://github.com/Kakamotobi/Learned/blob/main/Web%20Development/Browsers.md#popular-web-browsers) for the JS engines that each browser uses for JIT compilation.
+  - _Note: any given programming language can be implemented using an interpreter, compiler, JIT compiler, etc._
 ### V8's JIT Compiler Structure
 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/Computer%20Science/refImg/jit-compiler.png" alt="V8's JIT Compiler Structure" width="80%" /><br>